6 Unforgettable Bilingual Books in Russian and English to Enrich Your Russian Studies

-Why Read Bilingual Books in Russian and English?
+- Classic and Enriching Bilingual Books in Russian and English

-7 Beautiful Bilingual Books You Can Enjoy in Russian and English
+Classic and Enriching Bilingual Books in Russian and English

 1. “The Death of Ivan Ilyich” by Leo Tolstoy

 There’s nothing like reading a Russian masterpiece in the original language.
 But Russian works are notoriously complex and often difficult to follow.
-Luckily, bilingual books are here to help.
+Luckily, there’s a bilingual edition online.

 Interlinear Books offers a downloadable bilingual version of Tolstoy’s “The Death of Ivan Ilyich,” which follows a dying man as he grapples with how he’s lived his life.
 You can download the text onto your favorite device or print it out and read a paper copy.